kolkhis/lac/src/u3ws.md

 thread by sharing your thoughts.
 Interaction with peers is also expected; the goal is to compare and contrast ideas to build a solid foundation of knowledge.

+Fill out this worksheet as you watch the unit video.
+Discussion posts can be completed afterwards, answers to be posted in Discord.
+You must both answer the discussion questions and respond to another student's answers.
+This is only required if you want the certification.

 #### Discussion Post #1

 Scan the chapter [here](https://google.github.io/building-secure-and-reliable-systems/raw/ch17.html) for keywords and pull out what you think will help you to better understand how to triage an incident.